 How Should BioLogos Respond to Dr. Albert Mohler’s Critique: Pete’s Response

 Today's blog follows Darrel Falk's and Karl Giberson's previous posts (here and here) about Albert Mohler's recent critique of the BioLogos Foundation.
-Dr. Mohler's speech may be found here.
-We have produced a transcript of the speech, which can be read here.
+Dr. Mohler's speech is available here, and a transcript is also available.

 Dear Dr. Mohler,

 I watched your articulate presentation “Why Does the Universe Look So Old?” and along with Dr. Giberson, I have some questions.
 For me, those questions concern how you approach biblical interpretation.